ravirun/misfit-ravi/README.md

 ## Topic Overview

-An evergreen satirical exploration designed for mega creator (1m+ followers), focusing on future taboos that sound ridiculous now.
+An evergreen satirical exploration designed for mega creator (1m+ followers), focusing on why social norms are temporary illusions.

 ---